Maria May: Hitler years

 1933 ushered in the twelve Hitler years.
 Amid the rapid social and political changes of the period, May pursued her career in industrial design and sustained her links with industry.
 Sources are for the most part silent about the details of her career during this period, but in terms of her business involvement she appears to have prospered.
-However, she would have faced pressure to join one or other of the government-backed trade associations: in that context it is important to note that at least one source spells out that she never joined any of the National Socialist organisations.
+However, she would have faced pressure to join one or other of the government-backed trade associations; at least one source spells out that she never joined any of the National Socialist organisations.
 Like many in Germany with long historical memories, she nevertheless welcomed the fall of France in 1940: "The fashion of the past was Paris—the fashion of the future lies with Greater Germany."
 In 1937 she took over as head of the "Manufacturing Department" at the German Fashion Institute in Berlin: the focus of her responsibilities here involved designing textiles collections for export.
 In 1939 she won a commission from the long-serving Foreign Minister, Joachim von Ribbentrop, to redesign the interior fittings of the Foreign Office building in the Wilhelmstrasse.
 That was followed by a succession of similar commissions for various German embassies abroad.
 According to the papers and diaries of Robert Kempner, a lawyer who was involved with the prosecuting team at the Nuremberg trials, while Maria May was being interrogated she recalled that during the final days of the war von Ribbentrop had entrusted her with five million mark's worth of gold coins to transport on his behalf to Schleswig-Holstein.
 The story (as remembered and recorded by one retired lawyer whose legacy included a vast hoard of documentary memorabilia about the Nuremberg trials, most of which, according to other lawyers, he should never have taken home in the first place), only surfaced after Maria May and Kempner himself were long dead.
 As reported it begs more questions than it answers, but it does appear to indicate that by 1945 May was highly regarded (and trusted) by Germany's Foreign Minister.
 The only other reported detail is Kempner's report of May's comment that "the gold was so badly packed, that when it was unloaded it was suddenly raining gold coins".